metamorph-inc/openmeta-vahana/README.md

 ### 'Optimizer' PET Nested Within 'Parameter Study' PET

-The OpenMETA 'Optimizer' produced good results, and if that particular model were developed more, the differences between it and the Vahana Trade Study would be shrink.
-However, what we really wanted to do was place an OpenMETA Optimizer Component *inside* of an OpenMETA 'Parameter Study' driver - similar to the  Vahana team's approach of nesting a MATLAB `fmincon()` function within a high-level DoE - so that we could easily generate optimized designs over a range of operating distances from 10 km to 100 km.
+The OpenMETA 'Optimizer' produced reasonable results, and if that particular model were developed more, the differences between it and the Vahana Trade Study would shrink.
+However, what we really wanted to do was place an OpenMETA 'Optimizer' driver *inside* of an OpenMETA 'Parameter Study' driver - similar to the  Vahana team's approach of nesting a MATLAB `fmincon()` function within a high-level DoE - so that we could easily generate optimized designs over a range of operating distances from 10 km to 100 km.

-While this functionality is not currently within OpenMETA, we were able build it (using all those PythonWrapper Components) directly on OpenMETA's underlying OpenMDAO framework and obtain some good proof-of-concept results. **Figure 8** shows results from the Vahana Configuration Trade Study and the Parameter Study + Optimizer on the same graph.
-While there is obviously room for improvement in the current PythonWrapper Components modeling the MDO problem, it is a good stepping stone towards replication.
+While this functionality is not currently within OpenMETA, we were able build it (using all those PythonWrapper Components) directly on OpenMETA's underlying OpenMDAO framework and obtain some good proof-of-concept results.
+The figure below shows results from the Vahana Configuration Trade Study and the OpenMDAO Optimizer on the same graph.
+While there is obviously room for improvement in the current PythonWrapper components modeling the MDO problem, it is a good stepping stone towards replication.

 **Figure** - Comparison of `vahana_optimizer.py` and `sizingTradeStudy.m` results
 ![vahana_optimizer.py](images/Vahana_OpenMDAOOptimizerVsTradeStudy.PNG)

 ## 4. Improving the Vahana Configuration Trade Study / Future Plans
+COMING SOON

 ## References
 [Vahana Configuration Trade Study Part - 1](https://vahana.aero/vahana-configuration-trade-study-part-i-47729eed1cdf)